bushki/ios-barcode-scanner/README.md

 Free, no ads, no IAP, barcode scanner for ios

 ## WIP
-Be aware, the the project is under heavy development.
+Be aware the the project is under development.